 The Company and the Board recognize the importance of corporate governance to the effective management of the Company and to the protection of its employees and shareholders.
-The Company's approach to significant issues of corporate governance is designed with a view to ensuring that the business and affairs of the Company are effectively managed to enhance shareholder value.
+The Company's approach to significant issues of corporate governance is designed with a view to helping ensure that the business and affairs of the Company are effectively managed in the best interest of the Company and to enhance shareholder value.
 The Board fulfills its mandate directly and through its committees at regularly scheduled meetings or at meetings held as required.
 Frequency of meetings may be increased and the nature of the agenda items may be changed depending upon the state of the Company's affairs and in light of opportunities or risks which the Company faces.
 The directors are kept informed of the Company's business and affairs at these meetings as well as through reports and discussions with management on matters within their particular areas of expertise.